Chiang Mai School and University Tours

 The elephant is the official national animal of Thailand.
 The species in Thailand is the Indian elephant which is a subspecies of the Asian elephant.
 Allegedly there were about 100,000 domesticated or captive elephants in Thailand about one hundred years ago.
 We want to keep encounters with animals during our Chiang Mai school tours to the minimum, for ethical and health reasons.

 Upon request, we make an exception for elephants.
-Up to now, we have organised Chiang Mai University tours to only two different elephant venues: the Tong Bai Elephant Camp and Elephant Paradise.
-In both these places, the elephants are being treated very well.
-We have good experiences and received excellent feedback with both these places.
-The situation of elephants in Thailand is very complicated.
-We are very much aware of this.
+Up to now, we have organised Chiang Mai University tours to a limit number of venues, of which we are sure that the animals are being treated very well.
+The situation of elephants in Thailand is very complicated and we are very much aware of this.